ZomoXYZ/Discord-Bot-Client/README.md

 ## Usage

 **To open a new DM**
-Get the recipient's Discord ID and enter it in the text box at the top left, then click "add"
+Get the recipient's Discord ID or Username (a discriminator would help to make sure you select the correct person, but is not required) and enter it in the text box at the top left, then click "add"

 **To Send a message**
 Click on the recipient's name in the list to the left, type your message in the text box at the bottom, then click your "enter"/"return" key